-Patients are usually in hospital for 6 to 10 days after receiving a liver transplant.
-During this time, the Liver Transplant Team will assist you with your recovery.
-While the Liver Transplant Team is key in your recovery, you and your family are important members of your team.
-You need to be actively involved in making your liver transplant as successful as it can be.
+Patients are usually in hospital for 4 to 6 days after receiving a kidney transplant.
+During this time, the Kidney Transplant Team will assist you with your recovery.
+While the Kidney Transplant Team is key in your recovery, you and your family are important members of your team.
+You need to be actively involved in making your kidney transplant as successful as it can be.